 We are facing the twin challenges of climate change and biodiversity loss.
 Scotland has committed to ambitious carbon reduction targets, aiming to achieve net zero emissions by 2045.

 We all must cut our carbon dioxide (CO2) emissions.
 For farmers, crofters and land managers, routine biological processes also give rise to two other key and potent, greenhouse gases for consideration.
-Methane (CH4), as a
+Methane (CH4), as a by-product of ruminant digestion and nitrous oxide (N2O) from cultivation including application of nitrogen fertilisers and manures.

 Working with volunteer focus farmers across Scotland, the Farming for a Better Climate initiative has seen first-hand the innovative measures farmers are putting in place and the benefits this can have for the farm business.
 Thirteen climate change focus farmers across two cohorts signed up for a three-year programme with the Scottish Government funded Farming for a Better Climate initiative.
 The volunteer host farmers worked with SAC Consulting and other industry specialists to explore changes that could benefit both the farm business and the environment.

-are trialling both old and new soil regenerative agriculture measures and sharing their findings.
+Farm soils can often be overlooked, and the soil story is something we have continued to pursue, this time with a group of farmers interested in soil regenerative agriculture techniques.
+The group, based in the northeast of Scotland, are trialling both old and new soil regenerative agriculture measures and sharing their findings.
 The challenge of establishment of cover crops, integration of livestock into the arable rotation and soil biological health are all areas the group have been exploring.

 By working directly with land managers, we demonstrate practical techniques and solutions, tried, and tested on working farms, sharing our findings with the sector.